 Cyclic Hematopoiesis in Gray Collie Dogs

-This autosomal recessive disorder (see Leukocyte Disorders: Neutrophils) is characterized by 12-day cycles of cytopenia.
+This autosomal recessive disorder (see Neutrophils) is characterized by 12-day cycles of cytopenia.
 All marrow stem cells are affected, but neutrophils are most affected because of their short half-life (usually <24 hr).
 Mild to severe thrombocytopenia can be seen, and excessive bleeding is a potential complication.
 The disorder is fatal; affected dogs usually die from fulminating infections before 6 mo of age.
-Even dogs that receive intense antibiotic therapy usually die by 3 yr of age with amyloidosis (see Amyloidosis) secondary to chronic antigenic stimulation from recurrent infections.
-Treatment with recombinant granulocyte colony-stimulating factor was temporarily successful in alleviating the neutropenic cycles until antibodies were produced against the noncanine proteins.
+Even dogs that receive intensive antibiotic therapy usually die by 3 yr of age with amyloidosis (see Amyloidoses) secondary to chronic antigenic stimulation from recurrent infections.
+Treatment with recombinant granulocyte colony-stimulating factor has been temporarily successful in alleviating the neutropenic cycles until antibodies are produced against the noncanine proteins.